Juniper/terraform-provider-mist/docs/resources/device_ap.md

 Optional:

+- `bands` (List of String) List of bands that the mesh should apply to.
+For relay, the first viable one will be picked.
+For relay, the first viable one will be picked. enum: `24`, `5`, `6`
 - `enabled` (Boolean) Whether mesh is enabled on this AP
 - `group` (Number) Mesh group, base AP(s) will only allow remote AP(s) in the same mesh group to join, 1-9, optional
 - `role` (String) enum: `base`, `remote`